Back

 Golden rule: better to excel on one platform than be mediocre on three.

 • Instagram: Ideal if you enjoy visuals (recipes, practice photos, behind-the-scenes).
 B2C audience.
-Nutrition engagement rate: 14% — well above average (3%).
+Nutrition naturally generates strong engagement on this network.

 • LinkedIn: For dietitians targeting businesses, healthcare professionals, or seeking partnerships.
 Less volume, more qualified leads.